department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

   <h3>Minor or incompetent beneficiary</h3>
   - Include letters of guardianship or conservatorship (if applicable)
   - Include the mailing address of the minor or incompetent beneficary
   - Include a photocopy of the insured person’s death certificate, showing the date and cause of death.
-An original copy of the death certificate isn’t required.
+You don't need to provide an original copy of the death certificate.
 <br>
 <br>
 <div>